 Committed to teaching as well as performing, she has held the position of String Division Chair, Assistant Professor of Violin at Ohio University’s School of Music since 2014.
 As a guest clinician and recitalist she has presented and performed as schools such as Ithaca College, CUNY, Bowling Green State University, Kansas University, East Tennessee State University, and has been on faculty of festivals such as the Académie Anglicorde in France, International Music Festival of the Adriatic in Italy, and Festival de Febrero in Mexico.

 Dawn performs on a 1732 Nicolo Gagliano violin, and in her free time enjoys cooking and traveling with her husband Jay and their dog Wolfie, who is named after one of their favorite composers, Mozart.
-Her debut album featuring works diverse works by female composers will be released in early 2019 by Delos Records, and is available on all major platforms including Apple Music, Amazon and Spotify.
+Her debut album featuring works diverse works by female composers will be released in November 2019 by Delos Records, and is available on all major platforms including Apple Music, Amazon and Spotify.